TheSignPainter98/commute/README.md

 Run just `commute` to automatically choose whether to set a work or a home profile.
 Doing so will set your colour scheme, browser and select a random background image.
-For the best experience, put this in a cron job.
+For the best experience, set this as a startup program and also run it in a cron job.

 Run `commute home` to set the home presets and override the automatic choice for the next few hours (or a specified length of time).